Rapid HIV test

 What the rapid HIV test involves

-The rapid test involves pricking your finger with a needle.
+You finger will be pricked with a needle.
 The drop of blood that is produced is mixed with chemicals and the result will be known in just a few seconds.
 Results from the rapid test are considered to be very reliable, but if your result is positive, a normal blood sample will always be taken and sent to a laboratory for analysis.

 The result is confidential